AllyTechEngineering/flutter_reactive_ble_nrf52_uart/README.md

 ### Equipment and Software needed
 You will need a nordic Semiconductor nrf52DK dev kit. https://www.nordicsemi.com/Products/Development-hardware/nRF52-DK
-## DO NOT Update the Interface MCU Firmware with the downloads on this page.
+### DO NOT Update the Interface MCU Firmware using the downloads from the previous link.
 If you allow the system to update the Interface MCU Firmware you may brick the nRF52 DK.
 - If that happens you need to install the nRF Command Line Tools
 - https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download